In this page

-We are working with colleagues within the Royal Statistical Society (RSS) to maximise the use of, and involvement in, the South West and Wales local group of the RSS.
+We are working with colleagues within the Royal Statistical Society (RSS) to maximise the use of, and involvement in, the local group of the RSS.

-We establish user and technical groups for particular projects e.g. the Welsh Index of Multiple Deprivation Steering, Advisory and domain groups.
+We establish user and technical groups for particular projects for example, the Welsh Index of Multiple Deprivation (WIMD) steering, advisory and domain groups.
 These help us develop our work plans with a greater understanding of user needs and inform the development and progress of many of our projects.